 Given these disease associations, we suggest that patients diagnosed with CPP crystal deposition undergo the following serum screening studies :

-In addition to ferritin, iron and transferrin studies are also useful, given the limitations of determining the ferritin level alone.
+•Iron and transferrin – In addition to ferritin, iron and transferrin studies are also useful, given the limitations of interpreting the ferritin level alone.
 In hemochromatosis, the ferritin level may be falsely normal after bleeding, classically in women with heavy menses, anyone after an occult and slow gastrointestinal bleed, or in celiac disease with iron absorption problems.
-Additionally, when an elevated ferritin level is present as an acute phase reactant or in liver disease, it is helpful to have the iron study results available without having to redraw the patient’s blood.
+Additionally, when an elevated ferritin level is present as an acute phase reactant or in liver disease, it is helpful to have the iron study results available without having to redraw the patient's blood.

 Appropriate further evaluation should be undertaken if one or more of these values are abnormal.
 In patients over 60 years of age, serum magnesium and alkaline phosphatase determinations may be omitted because chronic hypomagnesemia and hypophosphatasia present earlier in life.
-Despite the value of establishing the presence of one of these associated disorders in CPPD disease, the results of specific treatments directed at the respective associated disorders, such as reversal of the iron overload in hemochromatosis or the parathyroid hormone excess in hyperparathyroidism, have been ineffective in halting or reversing the crystal deposition disorder.
+Despite the value of establishing and treating the non-musculoskeletal system organ-specific abnormalities associated with the presence of some of the disorders associated with CPPD disease, the results of specific treatments directed at the respective associated disorders, such as reversal of the iron overload in hemochromatosis or the parathyroid hormone excess in hyperparathyroidism, have been ineffective in halting or reversing the crystal deposition disorder.